brandon-rhodes/python-patterns/gang-of-four/bridge/index.rst

    that simpler classes be composed together to perform the same task.

+A class that was intended to be simple can, in practice, wind up getting extended in several different directions over the course of its career.
+If the class varies in _m_ different ways along one axis of design and _n_ ways along another, then in the worst case a system might need _m×n_ variants of the class.

+The Gang of Four offer the example of a ``Window`` class that has been extended to support two different operating systems — imagine that there are subclasses ``MSWindow`` and ``MacWindow``.
+What happens when a designer now wants to create a special window for supporting a grid of icons?
+They will need to create both an ``MSIconWindow`` and a ``MacIconWindow``.
+The _m_=2 possible operating systems (Microsoft and Windows) have combined with _n_=2 possible behaviors (“plain” and “icon”) to produce 2×2=4 classes.

+The Bridge Pattern recommends splitting a complicated class into several simple classes, each of which implements one of the possible axes of design.
+In their example,
+an outer ``Window`` or ``IconWindow`` class that is purely concerned with layout can wrap an inner ``MSWindowDriver`` or ``MacWindowDriver`` class that’s concerned with operating under a specific operating system.
+The system winds up with _m+n_ instead of _m×n_ separate classes.

+As we will see,
+this Bridge Pattern not only works well in Python, but can replace two Python habits that were not widespread in the Gang of Four’s original languages: multiple inheritance, and mixins.

 object oriented folks will have seen situations where a single class needs to be specialized along many different axes at once